mit-pdos/sigmaos/cpython3.11/Doc/library/pdb.rst

 .. function:: pm()

-   Enter post-mortem debugging of the exception found in :data:`sys.last_exc`.
+   Enter post-mortem debugging of the traceback found in :data:`sys.last_traceback`.

 The ``run*`` functions and :func:`set_trace` are aliases for instantiating the